Dr. Brian Peterson, Dr. David Escofet-Martin

 Another complication is related to the strong change in signal intensity.
 Due to the temperature gradient, rotational CARS signals cover a large dynamic range of several orders of magnitude.
 EMCCD cameras have sufficient frame rates, but dynamic range is significantly reduced when gain is applied to amplify small signals above the read noise of the camera.

-“With KURO we can perform sensitive hyperspectral CARS measurements of combustion gases at high frame rate with higher dynamic range compared to EMCCD cameras”
+“With KURO we can perform sensitive multidimensional CARS measurements of combustion gases at high frame rate with higher dynamic range compared to EMCCD cameras”

 The KURO has >95% quantum efficiencies similar to sensitive EMCCD cameras and low read noise, ideal for detection of small signals.
 The dynamic range however is significantly higher compared to their CCD counterparts.
 The fast readout of the KURO achieves frame rates of 41fps (or more when not using the full sensor height) at 16bit resolution.

-The camera achieves these fast frame rates while maintaining ultra low readout noise, without the application of gain ideal for the high dynamic range of CARS spectra in combustion.
+The camera achieves frame rates of 41fps frame rates while having ultra low readout noise without application of gain. ideal for the high dynamic range of CARS spectra in combustion.
 At the same time the read noise is significantly below the level of CCDs increasing the sensitivity for weak signals.

 Overall the KURO camera significantly improved the dynamic range compared to EMCCD cameras that the lab used before.
-This allowed group to improve the data quality of hyperspectral CARS measurements.
+This allowed group to improve the data quality of multidimensional CARS measurements.